zhanghongce/VMCAI-2020-AE/README.md

 The second run (SP) will finish in around several minutes, followed by AES, Pico, and GB.
-For the three practical design cases, due to their large size, the running time could be as long as two hours in total.
+For the three practical design cases, due to their large sizes, the running time is about two hours in total.

-When finished successfully, the number of CEGAR iteration, synthesis time and equivalence time will be reported.
+When finished successfully, the number of CEGAR iteration, synthesis time and functional equivalence time will be reported.
 (For RelChc method, it does not use CEGAR, therefore only the total time will be reported).

-Experiment 2: Comparative Experiments on RC and SP
+Experiment 2:  All Five Methods on RC and SP
 ------------------------------------------------------
 This experiment runs all five methods on the first two synthetic designs (RC and SP).
-Each run should finish in a couple of minutes, except for Cvc4Sy and RelChc on SP, by default we set a small time limit (10 mins) for fast evaluation.
+Each run should finish within a couple of minutes, except for Cvc4Sy and RelChc on SP, by default we set a small time limit (10 mins) for fast evaluation.
 To use the default time-out, in the `VMCAI-2020-AE-master/testcases` folder, run: